But don’t ruin all that hard work by inhaling a tub of ice cream!

 The original recipe is incredible, but there are plenty of ways to modify: Instead of apples, try sliced pears or peaches, or use an all-fruit spread.
 Swap the cinnamon for ground ginger or nutmeg.

 For a slightly lower-calorie treat, use Neufchâtel cheese instead of cream cheese (available in most grocery stores right next to the cream cheese).
-Get the recipe.

 The secret ingredient in these delicious little pumpkin “energy” bites?